This training is currently unavailable. If you would like to be added to our list of interest, please email email@example.com

-To understand and be able to implement the Code of Practice 2015, the requirements and guidelines for early years practice for children with SEN and Disabilities.
+To understand and be able to implement the Code of Practice 2015, the requirements and guidelines for early years practice for children with SEN and disabilities.

-To understand and be able to implement the Northamptonshire Descriptors for children with SEN and Disabilities.
+To understand and be able to implement the Northamptonshire Descriptors for children with SEN and disabilities.

 This course is pitched at a level three qualification due to the previous knowledge, skills and understanding that participants will need.

-There is an expectation that the SENCo / Inclusion co-ordinator will complete a gap task and short assignment involving working with a member of staff within the setting between the initial two day training and the follow up session.
+There is an expectation that the SENCo or Inclusion co-ordinator will complete a gap task and short assignment involving working with a member of staff within the setting between the initial two day training and the follow up session.
 Participants will be required to document and feedback on how they collaborated with a member of staff to support the best outcomes for a child with an additional need or at risk of delay.

 This course is pitched at a level three qualification due to the previous knowledge, skills and understanding that participants will need.
 It is recommended that the delegate has a level 3 qualification that is full and relevant to early years in order to access the course.
 This is a 2 and a half-day course and there is an expectation that practitioners attend all sessions.